gear-tech/gear/galloc/docs/optimisation.md

 [Go to top](#)

 # Conclusion
-We've tried to optimise galloc in some ways, but none of them showed significant performance improvement, so we'd suggest to keep the current implementation.
+We've tried to optimize galloc in some ways, but none of them showed significant performance improvement, so we'd suggest keeping the current implementation.
 All the tests showed that the current implementation is the best one.